Vages/svelte-snake-workshop/TASKS.md

 **This is a challenge task that has more to do with programming than Svelte itself.
 You can skip to the next task if you want.**

-In the solution to task 3.5 that you find in `task-3.5-end`, you can still make the snake eat itself if you are quick: If the snake for example moves north and the player quickly presses ⬅️ followed by ⬇️, the game ends up registering ⬇️ as the next direction.
+In the solution to task 3.5 that you find in `task-3.5-end`, you can still make the snake eat itself if you are quick.
+If the snake for example moves north and the player quickly presses ⬅️ followed by ⬇️, the game ends up registering ⬇️ as the next direction.

 We can avoid the problem by using a _queue_ to keep track of the directions that the snake is going to move in.
 When the snake is going to move, we dequeue a direction and move the snake in that direction.
 This makes it possible to input advanced movements quickly without worrying about timing.